-The Peru Amazon is one of the most naturally beautiful areas in the Andean country.
-Take a Peruvian Amazon tours to experience all the area has to offer, there are many different jungle lodges that feature bird watching tours, along with piranha fishing, jungle walks, canopy tours, night river excursion to see the caiman and many more activities to fill your day.
-Most of the lodges are built in the jungle cabin style and all feature beds with netting to keep the insect away while you are sleeping.
+Peru Amazon is one of the most naturally beautiful areas in the Andean country.
+The Peruvian Amazon tours allow you to experience all the areas it has to offer.
+There are many different jungle lodges that feature bird watching tours, along with piranha fishing, jungle walks, canopy tours, night river excursion to see the caiman and many more activities to fill your day.
+Most of the lodges are built in the jungle cabin style and all feature beds with netting to keep insects away while you are sleeping.
 Be sure to try some of the local cuisine, which features fish sourced from the rivers.

-The birds in Tambopata jungle region of Peru are many featuring some of the magnificent species on the planet.
-The lack of human presence of humans has done wonders for the conservation of some areas of the rainforest but the area remains one of the most threatened in all of South America.
-Let us hope that governments of South America will work together to help protect the Amazon for future generations and that the population of birds of the Tambopata area continue to grow.
+The birds in Tambopata are among the most beautiful species on the planet.
+The lack of human presence has done wonders for the conservation of the rainforest but the area remains one of the most threatened in all of South America.
+Let us hope that governments of South America will work together to help protect the Amazon for future generations and that the population of birds of the Tambopata area continues to grow.

 If you are a bird lover, do not forget to include the Peruvian jungle as part of your next tour to Peru.